 Safety in Numbers: I am much happier to send my older children outside to explore if they will be in a group.
 I know this is not a perfect protection but it is much, much safer then exploring alone.

 Clothing Safety: These days ticks are a huge threat to children.
 Lyme disease is epidemic in our area and can be devastating.
 That’s why kids should wear long pants, socks with shoes, and hats whenever possible if we are going exploring.
 I’m not the best example of this, my sensory kids wearing long pants on a hot day would mean that hiking never happens.
-I love the gear from Oakiwear for activities like creeking (climbing around in a creek and collecting or examining whatever you find) and rain play.
-You should see their waders!
+We love to get cheap rain boots for activities like creeking (climbing around in a creek and collecting or examining whatever you find) and rain play.

 Cub Scouts: My oldest son has gotten most of his experience with camping from Cub Scouts.
 Cub Scout camping is like the perfect blend between family outings and safety in numbers.

 Set an Example: Children imitate their parents.
 If you are outside enjoying the world God has given us, your children are much more likely to follow suit.
 If you are sitting on the couch watching television, guess where your children will be?
 Sometimes your efforts will not come to fruition during their childhood either.
 My Dad made us garden with him, walk with him and fish with him growing up; but it wasn’t really until we were adults that our love for nature blossomed.